groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.2.3 =
+* TWEAKED Reporting widgets can also register a shortcode for custom admin pages
+* TWEAKED Improved class hierarchy for custom reports in the dashboard
+* TWEAKED SMS Api & Email API now use id_or_email
+* FIXED Global Multisite DB queue error
+* FIXED Email & SMS API Sending notification should be POST, not GET

 = 1.2.2 =
 * ADDED Schedule broadcasts at time in subscribers' timezone.
 * ADDED Schedule timers to run in subscribers' timezones.